A guide to car stereo wiring harnesses

 These represent the most common type of wiring harnesses.
 They offer connections for the power and speaker wires.
 They can also include connections for the new stereo's ground and illumination wires.

-Using the wiring diagram the adapter manufacturer supplies, these harnesses enable you to match up the wires for each connection to the new stereo's wiring harness.
+Using the wiring diagram that Crutchfield supplies, these harnesses enable you to match up the wires for each connection to the new stereo's wiring harness.
 Once that's done, you plug the other end of the harness into your car's wiring connector (the one that was plugged into the factory radio).
 Using your car's factory stereo plug wiring connector is the key to installing a new stereo without damaging your vehicle's electronics, especially in modern vehicles, which we'll discuss next.

 Specialized wiring harnesses